6 min read Updated 18 May 2026

 Block gambling access — today

 Remove the source.
-Blocking software on every device eliminates the option to gamble impulsively.
-You can’t escape into gambling if you can’t reach it.
+On-device blocking on every phone, laptop and tablet eliminates the option to gamble impulsively.
+You can't escape into gambling if you can't reach it.

 2

-Anxiety, depression, and insomnia are treatable conditions.
-CBT works for both gambling addiction and mood disorders.
-Medication may help stabilize sleep and anxiety.
+Anxiety, depression and insomnia are treatable conditions.
+CBT works for both gambling and mood disorders.
+Most NHS regions now have specialist gambling clinics that accept self-referrals.

 3